 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only.
+You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours.

-• If you get any side effects, talk to your doctor or pharmacist.
+It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-See section 9.4.

-What is in this leaflet:
+What is in this leaflet?

-- 1. What CORBIS[®]-1.25 is and what it is used for - 2.
-What you need to know before you use CORBIS[®]-1.25 - 3.
-How to use CORBIS[®]-1.25 - 4.
+- 1. What CORBIS is and what they are used for - 2.
+What you need to know before you use CORBIS - 3.
+How to use CORBIS - 4.
 Possible side effects - 5.
-How to store CORBIS[®]-1.25 - 6.
+How to store CORBIS - 6.
 Contents of the pack and other information

-9.1 What CORBIS®-1.25 is and what it is used for
+9.1 What CORBIS is and what it is used for

-The active substance in CORBIS[®]-1.25 is bisoprolol.
+The active substance in CORBIS is bisoprolol Fumarate.
 Bisoprolol belongs to a group of medicines called beta-blockers.
 These medicines work by affecting the body's response to some nerve impulses, especially in the heart.
-As a result, CORBIS[®]-1.25 slows down the heart rate and makes the heart more efficient at pumping blood around the body.
+As a result, bisoprolol slows down the heart rate and makes the heart more efficient at pumping blood around the body.

 Heart failure occurs when the heart muscle is weak and unable to pump enough blood to supply the body's needs.
-Bisoprolol tablets is used to treat congestive heart failure.
+CORBIS is used to treat stable chronic heart failure.